Is A Beneficiary-Controlled Trust The Right Choice For You?

 A beneficiary-controlled trust means that the beneficiary (person receiving funds from the trust) and the trustee (person administering the funds) are the same person.
 This allows you to set a trust up for a beneficiary of your estate that gives that person control over the money without the financial liability that may come from direct ownership.

-At Cook Tillman Law Group, founding attorney Russ Cook was the first lawyer in Tennessee to be certified in estate planning.
+At Cook Tillman Law Group, Russ Cook and Josh Tillman are certified in estate planning.
 We can help you establish an estate plan and set up trusts for you and your loved ones.

 How A Beneficiary-Controlled Trust Protects Both Assets And Asset Holders